Â鶹´«Ă˝

 Fiction Writing I

-In this course, you will write your own original fiction and poetry.
-Class sessions will be organized around craft topics, which will include assigned readings and writing exercises.
-Craft topics will include: character, dialogue, setting, structure, revision, and more.
+In this class, you will write your own original fiction.
+Class sessions will be organized around craft topics, which will include assigned outside readings and writing exercises.
+You will also write one short story or novel chapter.
+Craft topics will include: character, dialogue, setting, structure, style, revision, and more.

 ENG 223